 Kayaking & Paddling in Marquette

-Love kayaking and paddleboarding?
-Marquette is home to over 100 lakes and access to local rivers and streams ready for you to explore this summer, come June.
-With options for all ages and levels, kayaking and paddleboarding offer an accessible avenue to explore the UP.
-Here is your expert guide on what you need to know to get started.
+Big into kayaking or paddleboarding?
+Marquette County is home to over 300 lakes and 150+ rivers and streams ready for you to explore.
+With options for all ages and levels, kayaking and paddleboarding offer an accessible avenue to explore the U.P. by way of water.

 McCarty’s Cove is amongst the most popular beaches visited by local sunbathers and travelers in Marquette.
 With views of the historic Marquette Harbor Lighthouse and its proximity to downtown Marquette, it is a great option for experienced paddlers looking for access points for kayaking and paddleboarding.
 The beach has a lifeguard available during the swim season, so you and your family can be safe while making the most of summer.